Joecstarr/thesis/sections/preliminaries/foundations_of_knots/kauf_bkt.md

 ```

 We will now move to proving that $\LA\,\RA$ is invariant under Reidemeister
 moves.
-That is, when we start with two equivelent (by Reidemeister move) local
+That is, when we start with two equivalent (by Reidemeister move) local
-knot diagrams, the brackets of the two digrams are equivelent.
+knot diagrams, the brackets of the two diagrams are equivalent.
 First, we prove
 that $\LA\,\RA$ is invariant under the type II move.
 For a moment, we will write
 the third condition of @kb-def-kaufb as
 $\LA \img{media/kauf_bkt/crossing/crossing_un} \RA=A\LA \img{media/kauf_bkt/type2/6a} \RA+B\LA \img{media/kauf_bkt/type2/6b} \RA$